Gmina Tarnów Opolski

-The gmina covers an area of 81.6 km2, and as of 2019 its total population is 9,580.
-Since 2007 the commune, like much of the area, has been officially bilingual in German and Polish, a large German population having remained in the area after it was transferred to Polish control.
+The gmina covers an area of 81.6 km2, and as of 2019, its total population was 9,580.
+Since 2007, the commune, like much of the area, has been officially bilingual in Polish and German, as a large German population remained in the area after it was transferred to Polish control following World War II.

 Administrative divisions

 The commune contains the villages and settlements of Tarnów Opolski, Kąty Opolskie, Kosorowice, Miedziana, Nakło, Przywory, Raszowa and Walidrogi.

 Neighbouring gminas

 Gmina Tarnów Opolski is bordered by the city of Opole and by the gminas of Chrząstowice, Gogolin, Izbicko and Prószków.

 Twin towns – sister cities

 Gmina Tarnów Opolski is twinned with: